AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
 Improving test coverage for schema validation, with a focus on achieving 100% branch coverage for all schema files.
-We've successfully improved the coverage for issues.py from 90% to 99-100%, addressing specific branch coverage gaps in datetime validation logic.
+We've successfully improved the coverage for issues.py from 90% to 100%, addressing specific branch coverage gaps in datetime validation logic.

 Our current focus is on:
 1. Comprehensive testing of datetime validation with various timezone formats
 2. Testing edge cases in schema validation methods
 3. Ensuring all branches in complex conditional logic are covered
 4. Expanding test coverage to other schema files (base.py, responses.py)

+We've fixed the test failures in `test_issues.py` by adding comprehensive tests for timezone formats.
+Specifically, we addressed branch coverage gaps in:
+- The `validate_since` method for both `ListIssuesParams` and `ListIssueCommentsParams`, ensuring all timezone format variations are properly tested
+- The `validate_title` method in `UpdateIssueParams` with `None` value

 These improvements are part of our broader schema validation expansion effort, ensuring that our Pydantic models properly validate input data before it reaches PyGithub methods.